CacheFactory/simple_email_scraper/README.md

 simple_email_scraper
 ====================

-Give a url and get a list of email addresses.
+Simple command line tool to scrape email addresses from a website.
+Give it a url and get a list of email addresses.
+That's it.

 ##Usage
 Execute email_finder.rb with the first argument being the url to scape from.

-That's it.
-Use the returned email addresses responsibly.

 Run
 ```bash